 To do this, she creates mock-ups of architectural elements and links them with biofeedback and neurological data.
-She is currently working with a full-scale wall that can change in shape, lighting, opening, and skin depending on the emotional and psychological profile of users connected to its data reception.
-“I’m trying to heighten the level of intimacy between the mind, body, and the environment to the point of dissolving the boundaries and making a single entity,” she explains, citing the tightening feedback loop between personal psychology and architecture that learns and responds to human behavior using embedded responsiveness and material intelligence.
+She is currently working with a full-scale wall that can change in shape, lighting, opening, and skin depending on the emotional and psychological profile of its users.
+“I’m trying to heighten the level of intimacy between the mind, body, and the environment to the point of dissolving the boundaries and making a single entity,” she says.

 - IAAC and Autodesk on Joint Research Grant, Boston, MA and Barcelona, Spain (2017)

 - SEED Grant, WSU New Faculty Grant (2017)